tc39/proposal-smart-pipelines/readme.md

 {{identifier0}}.{{identifier1}}.{{identifier2}}` or …), then the pipeline is a **bare function call**.
 The **pipeline’s value** is **`{{body}}({{topic}})`**.

-This is achieved by defining the _PipelineTacitFunction_ production using [_IdentifierReference_][], [_IdentifierName_][], and left recursion, in imitation of how [_MemberExpression_][] handles method chains.
+This is achieved by defining the _PipelineBareFunction_ production using [_IdentifierReference_][], [_IdentifierName_][], and left recursion, in imitation of how [_MemberExpression_][] handles method chains.

 ```
-PipelineTacitFunction :
+PipelineBareFunction :
   IdentifierReference
-  PipelineTacitFunction `.` IdentifierName
+  PipelineBareFunction `.` IdentifierName
 ```

 </details>